MySims: Reception

-The PC version of MySims as well as the Wii and Nintendo DS versions received "Mixed or average reviews" according to review aggregator Metacritic.
-IGN said that "The problem is that nearly all of the objectives revolve around the same two tasks: the collection of essences and the construction of houses, buildings and items.
-All of the Sim management and social interaction elements of the previous games – well, you're not going to find much of that in the streamlined Wii affair".
-GameSpot praised the Wii game for the construction being intuitive and flexible and for the presentation being cheery and clean.
+IGN said of the Wii version, "The problem is that nearly all of the objectives revolve around the same two tasks: the collection of essences and the construction of houses, buildings and items.
+All of the Sim management and social interaction elements of the previous games – well, you're not going to find much of that in the streamlined Wii affair."
+GameSpot praised the same console version for the construction being intuitive and flexible and for the presentation being cheery and clean.
 It was also criticized for having longer than usual load times.
-Its Nintendo DS counterpart is regarded as virtually an all new game in design; However, reception of its control scheme varied greatly.
-Resolution said the game would be enjoyed by "those whose age is a single digit," but that the game would quickly grow tiresome for anybody else.
+Its Nintendo DS counterpart is regarded as virtually an all new game in design; however, reception of its control scheme varied greatly.